fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.2.0/New-AzureRmApiManagementIdentityProvider.md

 ```

 ### -ClientSecret
-Client secret of the Application in external Identity Provider, used to authenticate login request.
+Specifies the client secret of the Application in external Identity Provider, used to authenticate login request.
-For example, it is App Secret for Facebook login, API Key for Google login, Public Key for Microsoft.
+For instance, it is App Secret for Facebook login, API Key for Google login, Public Key for Microsoft.

 ```yaml
 Type: String